 UCCS-Guest is an open (unsecure) wireless network which does not require any username or password to join - similar to your experience at a coffee shop.
-This network does not provide full access.
-It offers basic http and https access (for general web browsing), but does not offer access to on-campus resources such as Columbia or Enterprise drives.
+This network does not provide full access to on-campus resources.
+It does offers basic http and https access (for general web browsing), but does not offer access to on-campus resources such as Columbia or Enterprise drives.
 Advanced functionality is limited (some ports and applications are blocked).
 If you are a guest visiting campus and only need basic internet access, you can use this network.
 If you require access to on-campus resources, or would prefer to use a secured wireless network, you will need to register for a guest account (details below).

 Once you connect to this network, launch a web browser and you will be prompted with a Captive Portal were you can choose from several options.
 The two main options are outlined below.
 Click each header for more detailed information.